Fresh flowers that represent December in Australia

 Flower Colours for Friendship

 In general, any bright and colourful flowers will be great for celebrating friendship.
-If we have to pick one, yellow is the traditional colour for flowers meaning friendship.
+If we have to pick one, yellow flowers are the traditional colour for friendship.
 It’s no wonder given that the colour is cheerful and upbeat.
 Yellow is also a distinctive hue, as shown by the signage and paint applied to the roads.
 Therefore, use yellow in the arrangements for your besties to express your love in a cheery, striking way.

 Typical Flowers for Friendship